ibm-cloud-docs/vpc/vsi_is_manage_images.md

 {: #sharing-custom-image-private-catalog-cli}
 {: cli}

 You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For information on onboarding to a private catalog using the CLI, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=cli).
+For more information about onboarding to a private catalog using the CLI, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=cli).

 ## Sharing a custom image to a private catalog by using the API
 {: #sharing-custom-image-private-catalog-api}
 {: api}

 You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For information on onboarding to a private catalog using the API, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=api).
+For more information about onboarding to a private catalog using the API, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=api).

 ## Sharing a custom image to a private catalog by using Terraform
 {: #sharing-custom-image-private-catalog-terraform}
 {: terraform}

 You can only share a custom image to a private catalog from {{site.data.keyword.vpc_short}} by using the UI.
-For information on onboarding to a private catalog using the Terraform, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=terraform).
+For more information about onboarding to a private catalog using the Terraform, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=terraform).

 ## Schedule a custom image lifecycle status change in the UI
 {: #schedule-ilm-status-change-ui}